cryptiumlabs/backerei/README.md

 * `--payout-delay -1` will pay the rewards one cycle (three days) before you actually get access to them

-You can not set a payout delay of less than negative `PRESERVED_CYCLES` because final rewards can not be computed before the cycle ends.
+You cannot set a payout delay of less than negative `PRESERVED_CYCLES` because final rewards can not be computed before the cycle ends.
 However, you may set up a payout delay of up to `2*PRESERVED_CYCLES + 1` if you use the `--pay-estimated-rewards` option.